Tinkidinki/tools-i-like/vim.md

 - f<char>, F<char>, t<char>, T<char>
 - J: Super useful command.
 Join the next line to current line with a space in between.
 Especially useful to convert functions written over multiple lines to inline functions.

+## Vim Plugins
+- First of all, the plugin manager of vim (vim-plug) that integrates directly into the .vimrc is the coolest thing ever.
+That is the most portable configuration settings I have seen.

+### vim-templates
+Find (most) of my templates in the templates repository.